ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-12-butlins-wifi.md

 ---
 layout: post
-title: Logging into Skegness Butlins wifi
+title: Butlins wifi and not stating the terms of your transaction
 date: '2017-05-12 23:30:00'
 ---
 We are staying at Skegness Butlins.